hamk-uas/datacube-storage-lab/README.md

 *) "Zarr 10" and "Zarr 20, 40, 80" (current configuration) refer to the two time chunking cases below.

-The chart below summarizes the results using CSC Allas and compute node NVMe (with Zarr using the 20, 40 80 time chunking) for machine learning training steps determined by data loading:
+The chart below (calculated with `throughput.ods`) summarizes the results using CSC Allas and compute node NVMe (with Zarr using the 20, 40 80 time chunking) for machine learning training steps determined by data loading:

 ```mermaid
 ---